Adult ADHD Treatment in London, Surrey & Berkshire | Dr Kevin Pankhurst

 Yes, ADHD can be diagnosed in adults, even if it was not recognised at school, as long as there is evidence that symptoms were present in childhood and continue to affect you now.
 The assessment looks carefully at how your symptoms have shown up over time at home, at school, and at work.

-ADHD Diagnosis and reports
+ADHD Diagnosis and Reports

 5. Will I receive a written report?